-The dairy sector is also facing longer-term challenges from tighter regulation to address environmental concerns.
-Amongst its peers, ANZNZ has a slightly larger exposure to agricultural lending (of which dairy is the largest component), at 12.5% of total loans, compared to an average of 12.2%.
+Highly leveraged farms, particularly in dairy, also remain a risk.
+At 30 September 2021, ANZNZ's exposure to the agriculture sector, of which dairy is the largest component, was at 11.3%, compared to an average of 11.2%.
 This has declined in recent years as the bank has sought to reduce this concentration risk.